Colleges of the Fenway is a collaboration of five neighboring colleges in the Fenway area:

 Some COF courses have prerequisites that must be fulfilled before a student is eligible to register for that course.
 These prerequisites will be noted on the COF website.

 Instructions for Simmons students

-- Search the COF Online Course Directory and choose the courses you would like to take.
+- Go to the Colleges of the Fenway Cross-Registration site and search the course directory of our partner schools.
 Students are allowed to take two courses at other COF institutions per semester after their first semester at Simmons.
 Exceptions to this policy may be granted by the Simmons University Office of the Registrar.
-Ensure you have taken equivalencies of the pre-requisites needed for the course you want to register for, as defined by the host institution.
+Ensure you have taken equivalencies of the prerequisites needed for the course you want to register for, as defined by the host institution.

-- If the course fulfills a mode or key content area, please make a note of this on the form.
+- If you intend for the COF course to fulfill a key content area, please make a note of that on your application.
 Mode/KCA equivalents must be approved by the Simmons Office of the Registrar.

 - When grades at the COF school are calculated, they will be sent to the Simmons Registrar's Office and added to your student record promptly.

 Instructions for COF Students

 - Search the Simmons Course Directory and choose the course(s) you would like to take.
 You may take up to two cross-registered courses per term.
 Only courses listed on the COF course directory are open to cross-registration.

 - Submit an application to your home Registrar’s Office, which will be reviewed by both your home institution and Simmons.
 You will receive confirmation of your completed registration and a Student Success Memo via email.

 - Shortly after you have been registered, you may activate your Simmons account using the instructions below to access your Simmons email address, online learning account, and Workday to view your schedule, classroom location, and required books.
 Please contact the Registrar’s Office at [email protected] to obtain your student ID#, which you will need to set up your account.
 Instructions for setting up your Simmons account are also available on the Student Success Memo.